-- Robintrack was started by a 23 year old computer programmer named Casey Primozic who grew up in Seattle, Washington.
-While working for a small cryptocurrency startup, Primozic tapped into the data that Robinhood was providing.
-He created Robintrack to collect that data by using Robinhood’s API or or Application Programming Interface.
-It’s basically the way that applications communicate with each other in the background.
-Primozic, a longtime Robinhood user, started the site as a fun way to collect data on the popularity of stocks and how that had an effect on the pricing levels.
-Primozic began to get calls from high level fund managers.
+Robintrack was started by a 23-year-old computer programmer, Casey Primozic, who grew up in Seattle, Washington.
+While working for a small cryptocurrency startup, Primozic tapped into the data Robinhood provided.
+He created Robintrack to collect that data using Robinhood’s API or Application Programming Interface.
+It’s the way that applications communicate with each other in the background.
+Primozic, a longtime Robinhood user, started the site as a fun way to collect data on the popularity of stocks and how that affected the pricing levels.
+Primozic began to get calls from high-level fund managers.
 Even Robinhood itself called for an interview.
 He knew he’d stumbled onto something big.
 So here we are with a Robintrack review.

 Can I Still Use Robintrack?

-Unfortunately, Robinhood took down the API that relayed the stock tracking data in August of 2020.
-They cited that the way the data was being used painted Robinhood in a negative light as a day trading app; rather than a buy and hold platform.
+Unfortunately, Robinhood took down the API relaying the stock tracking data in August 2020.
+They cited how the data was used to paint Robinhood negatively as a day trading app rather than a buy-and-hold platform.

 At this point, Primozic was receiving offers and interest from hedge fund managers and other companies looking to create an algorithm from the information he’d gathered.

-It’s difficult to fault Robinhood for wanting to protect the information of its users.
-As there are few online investment platforms that would be willing to post these figures for public viewing.
+It’s difficult to fault Robinhood for wanting to protect its users’ information, as few online investment platforms would be willing to post these figures for public viewing.

-Any data can be used by people for both positive and negative reasons.
+People can use any data for both positive and negative reasons.
 As a result, Robinhood just decided not to take that risk.
-Primozic did mention that Robinhood was open to providing this again in the future; perhaps in a different form.
+Primozic did mention that Robinhood was open to providing this again in the future, perhaps in a different form.

-However, they gave no indication of when or what that would look like.
+However, they did not indicate when or what that would look like.
 At that point, our Robintrack review would take on a different look.

 Information.
 Nothing is more powerful than information.
-And while Primozic was merely trying to provide a service to other investors, there are those that could’ve taken that information and used it for the wrong reasons.
+And while Primozic was merely trying to provide a service to other investors, some could’ve used that information for the wrong reasons.

-As you can see, you can filter by time period.
-As well as the number of stocks you want to look up (1, 10, 50, 100 etc.).
-And the start and end columns are the number of total shares held in Robinhood accounts.
+As you can see, you can filter by period and the number of stocks you want to look up (1, 10, 50, 100, etc.).
+The start and end columns are the total shares held in Robinhood accounts.

-Primozic even threw in filters like the least and most popular stocks leaderboard as well as a retail trading barometer.
-It tracked the the aggregate absolute change in the number of users holding trackable assets in Robinhood versus the price of $SPY; one of the more prominent S&P 500 ETFs.
+Primozic even threw in filters like the least and most popular stocks leaderboard and a retail trading barometer.
+It tracked the aggregate absolute change in the number of users holding trackable assets in Robinhood versus the price of $SPY, one of the more prominent S&P 500 ETFs.

 Why the Interest in Robinhood?

 Robinhood often gets a bad reputation.
-Especially amongst institutional investors, as well as on sites like FinTwit or StockTwits.
+Especially amongst institutional investors and on sites like FinTwit or StockTwits.
 Why is this?

-Robinhood is associated with the emergence of mobile stock trading and getting the millennial generation into investing with little or no previous experience.
+Robinhood is associated with the emergence of mobile stock trading and getting the millennial generation, with little or no previous experience, into investing.

 Robinhood users are generally typecast as not being very savvy and following tips they find on FinTwit or other easily accessible forums.
 Is this true?

 Not necessarily.
-It’s difficult to say that a group of users of one investing platform are worse at investing than users on another platform.
-It’s just that Robinhood rose to prominence during the COVID-19 pandemic, when investing to make money while at home rose in popularity.
+It’s difficult to say that a group of users of one investing platform are worse at investing than users on another.
+It’s just that Robinhood rose to prominence during the COVID-19 pandemic when investing to make money while at home rose in popularity.